SealSC/SealEVM/README.md

 type IExternalStorage interface {
     //Get the account balance of the specified address from external storage GetBalance(address *evmInt256.Int) (*evmInt256.Int, error)

-    //Get the contract code of the specified address from external storage GetCode(address *evmInt256.Int) ([]byte, error)

-    //Get the contract code size of the specified address from external storage GetCodeSize(address *evmInt256.Int) (*evmInt256.Int, error)

-    //Get the contract code hash of the specified address from external storage GetCodeHash(address *evmInt256.Int) (*evmInt256.Int, error)
+    //Get the contract of the specified address from external storage GetContract(address *evmInt256.Int) (*Contract, error)

     //Get the hash of the specified block from external storage GetBlockHash(block *evmInt256.Int) (*evmInt256.Int, error)

+    //Calculates and returns the hash value of the given Code, which will be used as CodeHash HashOfCode(code []byte) *evmInt256.Int

 	//When executing opcode CREAT(0xF0), this method will be called to get the address of the created contract CreateAddress(caller *evmInt256.Int, tx environment.Transaction) *evmInt256.Int

     //When executing opcode CREAT2(0xF5), this method will be called to get the address of the created contract